zerocracy/farm/README.md

 ## Maven profiles

 There are maven profiles which you can enabled:

  - `qulice` - enabled [Qulice](https://www.qulice.com/) (Source Code Quality Police) profile
  - `codenarc` - enables [Codenarc](http://codenarc.sourceforge.net/) validation
  - `upgrade-bundles` - fetch fresh xml schemas from `datum` repo and update bundle tests
  - `dynamodb` - starts local dynamodb instance for integration testing

-## License

-Copyright (c) 2016-2018 Zerocracy

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to read the Software only.
-Permissions is hereby NOT GRANTED to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NON-INFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.